jada-gooding/SWE2/Milestone 4/SprintCycle_1.md

 This document contains the tasks for the first sprint.
 </br>

-<b>Task Description:</b></bt> Viewing the Menu Items & more info details such as ingredients, price etc.
+<b> A. Task Description:</b></bt> Viewing the Menu Items & more info details such as ingredients, price etc.

 <b>Task Activities:</b>
 <ol> (1) Add Menu Appetizer items to local db</ol>